The Battle of Hanging Rock

-Using the similarities in dress, speech, and manner between his men and Bryan’s Loyalists to his advantage, Davie’s mountain riflemen casually rode into three companies of Loyalist mounted infantry and opened fire.
-Anticipating the Loyalist flight, Davie circled his dragoons to cut off their retreat.
-All this happened in plain view of the main Loyalist encampment and, having routed a small number of Loyalists, Davie withdrew before reinforcements arrived.
+Using the similarities in dress, speech, and manner between his men and Bryan’s Loyalists to their advantage, Davie’s mountain riflemen casually rode into three companies of Loyalist mounted infantry without raising suspicion before opening fire on the enemy.
+Anticipating the Loyalist attempt to flee, Davie circled his dragoons to cut off their retreat.
+Davie had boldly attacked in plain view of the main Loyalist encampment and, having routed a small number of Loyalists, Davie successfully withdrew before reinforcements arrived.

 16 miles to the west, Sumter's attack at Rocky Mount had been thwarted by a thunderstorm, increasing Sumter's determination to strike a blow.
 On August 5, Sumter launched his own attack on Hanging Rock.
 Reinforced by Davie and nearly 800 troops, Sumter marched the 16 miles through the night, stopping just short of Hanging Rock.
 Crossing Hanging Rock Creek at 6:00 am, the attack began.

 Unintimidated by the surprise attack, the British defenders under Major John Carden refused to retreat without a fight.
 Twice, the British fixed their bayonets and charged Sumter's men in an effort that Colonel Banastre Tarleton called “the example of courage.”
 The Continentals quickly took shelter behind rocks and trees, using the natural defenses as a cover while firing into the British lines.
 Within a few minutes, most of the British officers had been shot, and within a half hour, the Continentals overtook the British Camp.